fractalpixel/fractalutils/README.md

 https://github.com/fractalpixel/fractalutils/issues

-## Content
+## Packages
 Most classes and function have kotlin docs.

 The utilities are grouped into packages with related functionality.
 The main packages are:

 ### Checking